drclongstaff/simple_clotlysis/README.md

 # simple_clotlysis
-analysis of clot lysis curves using a simple shiny app
+analysis of clot lysis curves using a simple shiny app with modules